Leif Olav Alnes

 Leif Olav Alnes (born 29 January 1957) is a Norwegian athletics coach.

 He originally hails from Torvikbukt.
+He did his military service at Haakonsvern in Bergen.
 When moving to Oslo to study at the Norwegian School of Sport Sciences, whence he graduated in biomechanics, he became a coach in IK Tjalve.

-Having coached many athletes, Alnes is best known as the coach of Geir Moen and later Karsten Warholm, in a training group also consisting of Amalie Iuel and Elisabeth Slettum.
+Having coached many athletes, Alnes is best known as the coach of Fernando Ramírez and Geir Moen and later Karsten Warholm, in a training group also consisting of Amalie Iuel and Elisabeth Slettum.